Pendrokar/TTS-Arena-HFSpace/README.md

 ```

 You must set the `RUNNING_LOCALLY` environment variable to `1` when running the app locally.
 This prevents it from syncing with the database

+The only other needed environmental variable may be 'HF_TOKEN' as anonymous accounts may get more restrictions.